BryanChasko/flask_bryanchasko_python_website_2024/README.md

 # Bryan Chasko's Flask Website 🌟

-This project is a portfolio website showcasing Bryan Chasko's professional experience, projects, and blog posts.
-It's built using Flask, HTML templates, and AWS S3 for deployment.
+This project is a website built using Flask, Python, HTML templates, and AWS S3 for deployment.
+The intent is to utilize as much python as possible throughout the website.

+## Next Steps - Routing & setting up custom domain with route53

 ## Table of Contents 📜